In This Section:

 Students who request permission to write an examination outside the normal examination arrangements, e.g. at an Outside Centre, must submit a petition making their request at least three weeks prior to the beginning of the examination period.
 Late requests cannot be accommodated.
 A non-refundable fee of $30.00 for each examination is charged at the time of application.
 Students who have been granted permission to write a deferred examination will pay this fee in addition to the deferred examination fee of $70.00 per examination.
 These fees do not apply for accommodations resulting from conflicts with religious obligations or from arrangements made through Accessibility Services.

 - A second deferral of an examination is generally not permitted.
-In the unusual instance where a second deferral is granted, the student may not enrol in further courses until the deferred examination has been written and the course has been completed In such instances, pending the second deferred examination a grade of “0” for the examination will be included in the calculation of the course grade and the “SDF” notation will be replaced by the resulting grade.
+In the unusual instance where a second deferral is granted, the student may not enrol in further courses until the deferred examination has been written and the course has been completed.
+In such instances, pending the second deferred examination a mark of “0” for the examination will be included in the calculation of the course mark and the “SDF” notation will be replaced by the resulting mark.
 Students are charged a further fee for each subsequent deferred examination.

 - Students who are not feeling well at the time of an examination must decide whether they are too ill to write.
 If unsure, they should seek medical advice.
 Students who become ill during an examination and cannot complete the examination must notify the Presiding Officer at the examination about their situation before they leave the exam hall and should seek immediate medical attention.
 Students who simply leave the examination hall will be assumed to have completed the examination.

 - If students decide to write an examination which does not go well, they may not petition for a rewrite or late withdrawal.
 Arguments after the fact claiming an inability to function at full potential or to exhibit full knowledge of the subject matter will not be accepted as grounds for consideration of a petition concerning poor performance on an examination.